Why you can trust The Zebra

 Auto insurance is a contract between you and an insurance company, in which you pay a pre-set amount of money each month in exchange for coverage in the event of a collision or incident.
 Car insurance may also cover costs during the transition period between totaling a car and purchasing a new vehicle.

-Car insurance is not optional.
-To legally drive a car in the U.S — in any state aside from New Hampshire — you must carry an active auto insurance policy.
-A lapse in car insurance coverage may end up raising your insurance rates or resulting in a ticket.
+Unlike car warranties, car insurance is not optional and won't cover mechanical or equipment breakdowns.
+To legally drive a car in the U.S. — in any state aside from New Hampshire — you must carry an active auto insurance policy.
+A lapse in insurance coverage may end up raising your current car insurance rates, future quotes, or resulting in a ticket.

 While state-minimum auto insurance is legally required in order to register a vehicle, you can choose to add or subtract coverage options.
 Most states require a minimum of liability coverage.
 Other options to consider include: